RadoslawKzm/LogObsPoC/backend/RFC.md

 ---

 ### 🧬 In Summary
-Our custom `DbManager` wouldn't be possible without:
+Our custom `PostgresSessionManager` wouldn't be possible without:
 1. **Structured exception classes** to map errors,
 2. **FastAPI handlers** to catch them cleanly,
 3. **Loguru** for precise and lazy logging.